+BE TA Training

-BE TA Training(Su17) Giving and receiving feedback
+Handout: Giving and receiving feedback

-The way in which feedback is given and received during microteaching contributes to the learning process.
+The way in which feedback is given and received during the teaching practice exercise contributes to the learning process.
 Feedback that is vague, judgmental, ill-timed, or unusable is not as valuable as feedback that is specific, descriptive, timely, and practical.
-Similarly, although being criticized is often not pleasant, being open to well intentioned, wellcrafted feedback can only further professional development.
+Similarly, although being criticized is often not pleasant, being open to well intentioned, well-crafted feedback can only further professional development.

-It is important to be practical, tactful, and upbeat when giving and receiving feedback-both in the microteaching workshop and in your classes as well.
+It is important to be practical, tactful, and upbeat when giving and receiving feedback-both in this teaching practice exercise and in your classes / laboratories.

-Here is a series of suggestions for how to give and receive feedback in a microteaching workshop.
+Here are suggestions for how to give and receive feedback: